Fargo VA Health Care System

 About the Fargo VA Health Care System

-The Fargo VA Health Care System is a Joint Commission accredited medical/surgical hospital with more than 30 acute care beds, a 38-bed Community Living Center, Primary Care and Specialty Clinics, and 10 Community Based Outpatient Clinics (CBOCs).
+The Fargo VA Health Care System is a Joint Commission accredited medical/surgical Medical Center with more than 36 acute care beds, a 38-bed Community Living Center, Primary Care and Specialty Clinics, 10 Community Based Outpatient Clinics (CBOCs), and one Community Resource and Referral Center (CRRC).
 Our CBOCs are located in North Dakota and Western Minnesota.
 North Dakota CBOCs are located in the cities of Grand Forks, Bismarck, Dickinson, Grafton, Jamestown, Minot, Devils Lake and Williston.
 Minnesota CBOCs are located in Bemidji and Fergus Falls.

 The Medical Center is located in a quiet north Fargo neighborhood near the Red River within walking distance to a bus stop, parks, walking/bike paths, and a golf course.
 Our outdoor healing garden provides a place for recreation and therapy for Veterans and their families.
 The healing garden features walking paths, pergolas, gazebos, trees, flowers, and ample space to relax and enjoy the beautiful scenery and fresh air.
 The Medical Center is also just down the street from North Dakota State University, the Fargodome, restaurants, hotels, and downtown Fargo.

 The Fargo VA HCS is continually innovating as evidenced by our many improvement and expansion projects.
-In the last two years, the Fargo VA HCS opened several new and expanded departments, to include:
+In recent years, the Fargo VA HCS opened several new and expanded departments, to include:

-- Imaging department, with new state-of-the art equipment
+- New Imaging department with new state-of-the art equipment

-- Community Living Center (19,000 square feet) with 38 private rooms, large recreation and dining atriums, and beautiful views of the Red River
+- New Community Living Center with 38 private rooms, large recreation and dining atriums, and beautiful views of the Red River

-- Primary Care clinic space with 30 additional exam rooms
+- New Primary Care clinic space with 30 additional exam rooms

 - New CBOCs in Bemidji, Grafton, Minot, Dickinson, and Williston.

-In addition to our main facility in Fargo, we offer services in 10 Community Based Outpatient Clinics:
+In addition to our Medical Center in Fargo, we offer services at 10 Community Based Outpatient Clinics located across North Dakota and northwest Minnesota:

 - Bemidji, Minnesota